PhilippeBekaert/snd-hdspe/doc/controls.md

 The HDSPe cards report effective sampling frequency as a ratio of a fixed frequency constant typical for the card, and the content of a register.
 This ratio is returned in the "Raw Sample Rate" control element.
-The frequency constant is the first value, and is a true 64-bit value.
-The denominator is a 32-bit value.
+The numerator is the first value, and is a true 64-bit value.
+The denominator is a 32-bit value, and provided as the second value.

 The "DDS" control element enables setting the DDS register, determining internal sample rate to sub-Hz accuracy.
 The DDS register value is the denominator of the desired sample rate, given as a ratio with same numerator as the "Raw Sample Rate" control element, i.o.w. the numerator is the first value